Nexus Academy | Personalized Drug & Alcohol Rehab

 Availability of Emergency Care Services

 Unexpected challenges along the way may necessitate emergency services.
 We have appropriate protocols in place to handle emergencies.
-It includes having on-site medical staff for managing crises.
+These include an on-site medical staff to manage, as well as a night-time security team to ensure your child’s safety.

 Cost And Insurance

 We offer affordable residential treatment designed to help teens heal and thrive.
 Plus, we accept most major private insurance plans to make it easier for you to get the care your child needs.
-Don’t let budget hold you back.
 Contact us today to learn more.

 Reviews and Testimonials